 Beginning January 1, 2014 per section 1518 of MAP-21, if the project is defined by National Environmental Policy Act (NEPA), has at least one authorized Federal-Aid Highway Program (FAHP) construction contract, all utility relocations that are eligible for federal reimbursement must meet Buy America regardless of funding source.

-- Buy America requirements only affect products containing or composed of steel or iron (greater than 90% by weight).
+- Buy America requirements only affect products containing or composed of steel or iron.

 - Buy America only applies to relocations of utility facilities that must move due to highway projects under certain specific conditions as stated in the links below.

-- Buy America applies if the utility relocation is eligible for reimbursement with federal funds, however in the case of Buy America few of the eligible relocations will be reimbursed.
+- Buy America applies if the utility relocation is eligible for reimbursement with federal funds, however, in the case of Buy America, few of the eligible relocations will be reimubursed.
 See the links below for eligibility criteria and reimbursement guidance.

 - Buy America applies in the case where the utility relocation is included in the federal-aid contract.
 This can be through an agreement with the DOT or Local Agency.